This post may contain affiliate links. Please read my disclosure policy.

-To make this pie dough start by taking 1/2 cup of buttery spread (Smart Balance or Earth Balance) and spread it out in small chunks on a freezer-safe plate.
-Put the plate of buttery spread in the freezer for 30 minutes.
+To make this pie dough, start by taking 1/2 cup of dairy-free butter and spreading it out in small chunks on a freezer-safe plate.
+Then, place in the freezer for 30 minutes.

-After 30 minutes put the gluten-free flour mix, frozen buttery spread chunks, and salt in a food processor and pulse until crumbly.
+Food Processor: After 30 minutes, put the gluten-free flour, frozen dairy-free butter, and salt in a food processor and pulse until crumbly.
 Mix in one tablespoon of ice water (only the water) and pulse.
 Add one more tablespoon of ice water and pulse until it forms into a ball.

-If you don’t have a food processor use two forks or a pastry cutter to cut in the buttery spread into the flour and salt.
+Pastry Cutter: If you don’t have a food processor, use two forks or a pastry cutter to cut in the buttery spread into the flour and salt.
 Cut in until crumbly.
-Mix in one tablespoon of ice water and mix, add second tablespoon ice water and mix until it forms a ball.
+Mix in one tablespoon of ice water and mix; add a second tablespoon of ice water and mix until it forms a ball.

 Take the ball of pie dough and any stray pieces of dough and place them on a piece of parchment paper.
 Shape it into a round patty.

-Carefully pull off the top parchment paper and then holding the bottom layer of parchment paper turn your pie crust over onto your pie pan and then slowly let it form to the inside of your pie pan.
-Remove the parchment paper slowly.
-You may need to tear it in strips to get it off.
-Repair any tears that might happen by pushing the dough together with your fingers and then gently smooth out.
+Carefully pull off the top parchment paper, and then, holding the bottom layer of parchment paper, turn your pie crust over onto your pie pan and then slowly let it form to the inside of your pie pan.

-Now that you have it in the pie pan and the edge has been decorated put it in the refrigerator for 30 minutes to chill.
-After it’s chilled take it out and fill it with your pie filling and bake according to directions.
+Now that you have it in the pie pan and the edge has been decorated, put it in the refrigerator for 30 minutes to chill.
+After it’s chilled, take it out, fill it with your pie filling, and bake it according to directions.
 I find that it bakes best on one of the lower racks.

 Make the second pie crust.
 Roll out the second pie crust the same as before.
 Place this with the parchment paper on a flat cookie sheet that will fit in your refrigerator.
 Chill in the refrigerator for 30 minutes.

-After the top pie dough has chilled remove it from the refrigerator.
-If you want to have a solid pie crust on top go ahead and place it on the pie and seal.
+After the top pie dough has chilled, remove it from the refrigerator.
+If you want to have a solid pie crust on top, go ahead, place it on the pie, and seal it.
 Cut a few slits in the top to let the steam escape.

 Making a Lattice Design Pie Crust

 Place the strips across the pie like a basket weave.
-Some of my strips did break but the dough is very easy to pinch back together.
-Seal the edges of the pie crust and decorate the edge using your fingers or use a fork to pinch together.
+If the strips tear, the dough is very easy to pinch back together.
+Seal the edges of the pie crust and decorate the edge using your fingers or press a fork along the top edge.

-Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
+- Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
-If you use another gluten-free flour blend be sure that it contains xanthan gum.
-If it doesn’t have it add 1/2 teaspoon xanthan gum per cup of gluten-free flour.
+If you use another gluten-free flour blend, be sure that it contains xanthan gum.
+If it doesn’t have it, add 1/2 teaspoon of xanthan gum per cup of gluten-free flour.

 - Yield: 1 pie crust 1x